divyesh123-jain/weatherwatch/README.md

 8. **Optional Features**:
    - Allow users to save their favorite cities and quickly access weather information for those cities.
-   - Display weather alerts or notifications.
-   - Provide localization support to display weather information in different languages.

 # Tech Stack